openswoole/ext-postgresql/README.md

 > This library works with Open Swoole since release version v4.7.1.

-`ext-postgresql` is the Open Swoole Postgres Client library can be used with in the coroutine context without blocking.
+`ext-postgresql` is the Open Swoole Postgres Client library can be used with in the coroutine context without blocking IO.

 ### Pre-requirement